Skip to main content

 COVID: The Big Shot

-Covid-19 is still spreading and creating new variants.
+Covid-19 (Coronavirus) is still spreading and creating new variants.
 But the best defense against it hasn’t changed: protect yourself and your family with vaccinations.
 Vaccinating against Covid is still proven to lower both the risk of infection and Covid’s severity if you get it.
 Contact your local pharmacy to schedule Covid boosters for everyone in your family.

 If you’re not sure how to get your vaccine, call SFCHC at 818-963-5690 for assistance.